Shadow and Bone by Leigh Bardugo

-Damn you, Leigh Barduga.
+Damn you, Leigh Bardugo.
 Damn you for tricking me.

-Leigh Barduga is like some kind of literary crouching tiger, hidden dragon or something.
+Leigh Bardugo is like some kind of literary crouching tiger, hidden dragon or something.

 You would be forgiven, upon commencing this novel, for thinking Shadow and Bone is redundant, cliched piece of tripe book with poor story-telling, average writing and a predictable plot.
 People who haven’t read countless Young Adult novels probably wouldn’t notice the trends, but I did.
 This is what I thought and Leigh led me down the primrose path until… BOOM!